goldpanth3r/Music-Player-Site/README.md

 # Music-Player-Site
-# MusicPlayerSite: This is a music player site which is locally hosted using node framework.
-Html, Css and Javascript are used for front end Development.
-MongoDb and Sqlite3 are used for database management in this architecture.
+# MusicPlayerSite: This is a music player site that is locally hosted using Node framework.
+Html, CSS and Javascript are used for front end development.
+MongoDB and Sqlite3 are used for database management in this architecture.